Millard Core Knowledge Program

 Is Core Knowledge the same as Common Core?

 The Millard Core Knowledge program is not related to Common Core.
 The Core Knowledge program is a curricular program developed by E.D.
 Hirsch of the University of Virginia in 1986.
 Common Core is a political movement to create common standards for public schools.
+Nebraska Public Schools are not part of the Common Core State Standards.

 Click here for more information about the differences between Core Knowledge and Common Core.